Robin-Hoodie/io.oreon.chat/README.md

 On the back end a firestore database is hosted on Firebase while [Materialize](https://materializecss.com/) is used as the Material Design CSS framework

+## Live version

+A live version of the project can be interacted with at https://chat.oreon.io

+As this is just a pet project of mine, no authentication is included and you're free to send chat messages to try this out.
+Please do be mindful as not to spam the whole channel

 ## Local setup

 - Clone project